-CBS News fires Charlie Rose
+CBS News and PBS fire Charlie Rose

 "This will be investigated.
 This has to end.
 This behavior is wrong.
 Period," O'Donnell said.

-It is unknown if the network is commissioning a formal investigation into who knew what about the misconduct allegations, and when they may have known it.
+It is unknown if CBS is commissioning a formal investigation into who knew what about the misconduct allegations, and when they may have known it.

 A CBS News spokeswoman did not immediately respond to a request for comment.